thusithaC/TextEmbedding/README.md

 If we use wikipedia, there wont be many slangs.
 If we use twitter or other sources there will be so many slang words, we will have a hard time figuring out whats correct and whats not.
 Maybe go back to the idea of having the emebedding keys defining the dictionary and writing a fucntion to find the closest matching word from the list of keys.

+Todo:
+Check novigs spell checker http://norvig.com/spell-correct.html Or the sligltly modified version and see if we can use them https://github.com/pirate/spellchecker/blob/master/spellchecker.py
+OR use the python autocorrect module - simplest

 Lets make some assumptions: